 - If you hire a car, don’t leave anything of value in view.
 Even a jacket might be temptation in an unattended car.

 - Don’t feel nervous when Montevideans insist on telling you to take care when you are on the street.
 They are just looking out for you

 Take the regular precautions that you would when you are in a capital city (in Latin America) and you should be just fine.
 That advice goes for any neighbourhood, the up-scale ones too.

 At the end of 2013 the Montevideo government cracked down on street crime in the centre of Montevideo and the Ciudad Vieja (or Old City as it is known in English).
 The muggings were being carried out by a mere handful of people but they had become increasingly brazen.

 Unfortunately because this small gang targeted the Old City, a classic stop on any travellers’ itinerary, a lot got written online when really the overall level of crime did not warrant the focus of attention.
-Fortunately since the installation of the cameras, incidents have plummeted.
+Shortly after 300 (!) security cameras were installed in the Old City and incidents plummeted.

 So take the regular precautions in Montevideo that you would in any capital city and you’ll be fine.
 Enjoy!

-1 My impression having lived in Montevideo for 15 years is that this comes from good old-fashioned nostalgia and TV news focusing on crime stories over other types of news (they have been criticised for this).
+My lived experience in Montevideo for twenty years tells me this comes from good old-fashioned nostalgia and TV news focusing on crime stories over other types of news (they have been criticised for this).

 [Article published 22 October 2015 and last updated at the date above]